 We believe health care can be more efficient and accessible.
 One way is by enabling patients to daily generate data and communicate this data with their healthcare providers.

-In HOPE Solution, the user can communicate and collect patient-generated data in a variety of ways.
+In HOPE Platform, the user can communicate and collect patient-generated data in a variety of ways.
 For example, our platform supports eForms, messages, requests, sensors, devices, notifications, etc.

 From our perspective, the solutions we offer should have been on the market decades ago.
 We focus on ethical and legal issues, keeping the individual’s integrity and healthcare information safe.

 If you want to know more, don’t hesitate to contact us!

 - Who is responsible for the processing of your data?

 ADDI Medical AB, Swedish company, org. nr.
 559066-1608 (”ADDI Medical”,“we”, “our”, “us”) is responsible (data controller) for the processing of your personal data described herein.
 Please do not hesitate to contact us if you have any questions regarding your personal data.
 You can email us or contact us at:

 Gatuadress: Svärdvägen 25B

 We have appointed a data protection officer who helps us ensure that we process your personal data in a correct and lawful manner.
 You can contact our data protection officer by sending an email to email@example.com.

 Personal data you give to us.
 Normally, we do not collect any other personal data about you unless you choose to share your information with us.
 For example, you may share personal data when you email us, subscribe for our newsletter or submit your data through any of the web forms on our website.